GrigoryanSargis/Customer-Personality-Analysis/README.md

 ## Results
 * PCA with K-Means:
-  * ds
   * Optimal clusters: 4
   * Explained variance: 58% with 2 components.
 * NMF with GMM:
-** Optimal clusters: 3
+  * Optimal clusters: 3
-I** nterpretable components for spending, demographics, and campaign engagement.
+I * nterpretable components for spending, demographics, and campaign engagement.

 Detailed visualizations and cluster profiles included in the notebook.